How To Start A Blog – An Easy And Simple 8 Step Guide

 Siteground has a plugin that helps speed up your load time called ‘SuperCacher.’
 You have to first turn on ‘Static Cache’ (you can find instructions for that here).
 After you complete those steps you can enable ‘Dynamic Cache’ (steps found here) and then you’re good to go!

-6) Create The Basic’s And Start An E-mail List
+6) Create The Basic Pages & Your E-mail List

 What do we mean by must-have pages?
 Well, there are a few pages you’ve probably noticed every blog usually has and for very good reason.